andig/gravo/README.md

 ## Usage

   1. have a working installation of [Volkszaehler](https://github.com/volkszaehler/volkszaehler.org)
-  2. install Grafana and the [Simple JSON Datasource](https://github.com/grafana/simple-json-datasource) plugin
+  2. install Grafana and the [JSON Datasource](https://github.com/simPod/grafana-json-datasource) plugin.
+[Simple JSON Datasource](https://github.com/grafana/simple-json-datasource) will also work but not allow you to specify additional query parameters.
   3. install and run gravo

           gravo -api http://myserver/middleware.php -port 8001